Hinjeniero/sava_drow/README.md

 DEPENDENCIES: pygame, numpy, wrapt

 TODO CURRENT:
-    0.- Promotion in network boards (~95%) (Dont show on client)

-    0.01.- Put the bar of promotion on top, and also a gray overlay on top

-    0.1.- Proper hitboxes in the promotion table

-    0.5 .- Add some animations and shit to promotion of a char, like stars or particles or something

-    1.- Show player name over mouse?
+    0.- Show player name over mouse?
 (In network board)

+    1.- Proper hitboxes in the promotion table

+    2.- Put the bar of promotion on top, and also a gray overlay on top

+    3 .- Add some animations and shit to promotion of a char, like stars or particles or something

+TODO WHENEVER:

-    2.- Implement spider dice + sprite.
+    -1.- Implement spider dice + sprite.
 Needs to randomize the game a little bit.

-TODO WHENEVER:
     0.- Effect when chars colliding with each other.

     1.- Make graphics for the sliders.